Robert J. Richards

 Interests

 I do research in history and philosophy of psychology and biology.
-This includes particular interest in evolutionary biopsychology, ethology, and sociobiology, as well as in theories of perception from the ancient period to the present day.
-Concerning philosophic and metahistoric problems, I have argued for a revaluation of evolutionary ethics and have developed a natural selection model for historiographic analysis.
+This includes particular interest in evolutionary theory, biopsychology, ethology, and sociobiology.
+Concerning philosophic and metahistoric problems, I have argued for a revaluation of evolutionary ethics and have explored the causal, temporal, and moral grammar of historiography.
 I have written two books on the history and philosophy of evolutionary theory in Britain and America (see bibliography).
-My most recently published book describes and analyzes the impact of the German Romantic movement on philosophy and science in the age of Goethe.
-I have just finished a manuscript on evolutionary theory in Germany during the late 19th century through the Nazi period.
+I have also published a book that describes and analyzes the impact of the German Romantic movement on philosophy and science in the age of Goethe.
+A related book focuses on evolutionary theory in Germany during the late nineteenth century through the Nazi period, with special emphasis on Ernst Haeckel.
+I have published on collection of essays; the title essay is Was Hitler a Darwinian?
+Recently I co-authored a book with Michael Ruse, entitled Debating Darwin--we do not agree.
+Currently I am working on a book with the theme of "talent vs. genius" in the history of science.
 My teaching involves the aforementioned subjects as well as more general courses on history and philosophy of science in the ancient period, philosophy of history, and German intellectual history.

 Current Project